Mandy324/hacktoberfest-LeetCode-2022/README.md

 - I am looking for people who can contribute to this project by adding problems with solutions.
 - The purpose of this repository is to collect solutions for the problems that are available in the LeetCode in various different languages.<br>
  - The accepted languages are :.
 Java, Python, C, C++, JavaScript, Ruby, Swift, Kotlin.
-#### - Details about what type of contributions will be accepted are mentioned in the CONTRIBUTING.md file, please refer that else your contribution will not be accepted.
+#### - Details about what type of contributions will be accepted are mentioned in the CONTRIBUTING.md file, please refer that else your contribution will not be accepted. <a href = "CONTRIBUTING.md" target="_blank"> click here </a> to open the file.

 ## About this repository